Buy RIL shares? Target prices as analysts cut earnings estimates by 3 6% - BusinessToday

 Stock brokerages largely maintained 'Buy' rating on Reliance Industries Ltd (RIL), even as its consolidated Ebitda and profit missed their estimates due to weaker-than-expected oil-to-chemical (O2C), upstream, and other segment earnings.
-Despite trimming their FY27 and FY28 estimates by 3-6 per cent, analysts see upside potential for RIL, saying all eyes are on Jio Platforms.
+Despite trimming their FY27 and FY28 estimates by 3-6 per cent, analysts see upside potential for RIL, saying all eyes are on the upcoming inital public offer (IPO) by Reliance Jio Platforms.

 Emkay Global noted that the West Asia crisis disrupted refining as well as propane-butane diversion to LPG and HP-HT gas diversion to priority sectors and SAED.
 Petchem deltas weakened due to sharp rise in naphtha prices.